AliNisarAhmed/my-notes/Azure Dev Fundamentals/AzureDevAssociate.md

 - Web.config files
 - Programatically by setting the `HttpResponse.Cache` property

+#### Caching Rules

+Azure Content Delivery Network (CDN) offers two ways to control how your files are cached:

+- Caching rules: This article describes how you can use content delivery network (CDN) caching rules to set or modify default cache expiration behavior both globally and with custom conditions, such as a URL path and file extension.
+Azure CDN provides two types of caching rules:

+  - Global caching rules: You can set one global caching rule for each endpoint in your profile, which affects all requests to the endpoint.
+The global caching rule overrides any HTTP cache-directive headers, if set.

+  - Custom caching rules: You can set one or more custom caching rules for each endpoint in your profile.
+Custom caching rules match specific paths and file extensions, are processed in order, and override the global caching rule, if set.

+- Query string caching: You can adjust how the Azure CDN treats caching for requests with query strings.
+For information, see Control Azure CDN caching behavior with query strings.
+If the file is not cacheable, the query string caching setting has no effect, based on caching rules and CDN default behaviors.

+For global and custom caching rules, you can specify the following Caching behavior settings:

+- **Bypass cache**: Do not cache and ignore origin-provided cache-directive headers.
+- **Override**: Ignore origin-provided cache duration; use the provided cache duration instead.
+This will not override cache-control: no-cache.
+- **Set if missing**: Honor origin-provided cache-directive headers, if they exist; otherwise, use the provided cache duration.

+### Azure Front Door Service

 Azure CDN is not the only service that Microsoft provides for caching content.
 The **Azure Front Door service** allows you to route the traffic efficiently to the closest location to the user.
 As part of the features offered by the Azure Front Door service, it also allows you to cache content by providing a CDN.
 As with Azure CDN, you can configure the cache and expiration time for the elements in the cache.

+Front Door is a modern Content Delivery Network (CDN) with **dynamic site acceleration** and **load balancing**, it also supports caching behaviors just like any other CDN.

+Azure Front Door delivers large files without a cap on file size.
+Front Door uses a technique called **_object chunking_**.
+When a large file is requested, Front Door retrieves smaller pieces of the file from the backend.
+After receiving a full or byte-range file request, the Front Door environment requests the file from the backend in chunks of 8 MB.

+After the chunk arrives at the Front Door environment, it's cached and immediately served to the user.
+Front Door then pre-fetches the next chunk in parallel.
+This pre-fetch ensures that the content stays one chunk ahead of the user, which reduces latency.
+This process continues until the entire file gets downloaded (if requested) or the client closes the connection.

+Front Door can dynamically compress content on the edge, resulting in a smaller and faster response time to your clients.
+All files are eligible for compression.
+However, a file must be of a MIME type to be eligible for compression.

+Common MIME types are json, xml, ttf, otf, dont, eot, svg+xml, text/css, text/html, text/javascript...

+Additionally, the file must also be between 1 KB and 8 MB in size, inclusive.

+These profiles support the following compression encodings:

+- Gzip (GNU zip)
+- Brotli (takes precedence)

 **Redis** is an open-source cache system that allows you to work like in an in-memory data structure store, database cache, or message broker.
 The **Azure Redis Cache** or **Azure Cache for Redis** is a Redis implementation managed by Microsoft.